-In the next thirteen lines of ‘An Introduction,’ the speaker goes on to describe herself as “half English, half Indian.”
+In the next twelve lines of ‘An Introduction,’ the speaker goes on to describe herself as “half English, half Indian.”
 She sees the humor in this combination and acknowledges that fact as it is “honest.”
 This seems to be one of the most important parts of her, a desire for authenticity and honesty.
 Her identity, as seen through her voice, is “human” just as she is human.
 It should be held under that single defining category and no other.

 Das describes the control she has over her voice, whether through speech or text.
 It can display all of her emotions and her,